5 The Uniform Distribution

 Now that we have recalled how maximum likelihood estimation works, we can state that this is not how the MLE is found for a domain-affecting parameter!
 (Hence the “thus far” in the recall statement above.)
 Let’s assume, for instance, that we sample \(n\) iid random variables from a Uniform(\(0,\theta\)) distribution.
 As stated above (without the indicator function), the likelihood is \[ \mathcal{L}(\theta \vert \mathbf{x}) = \frac{1}{\theta^n} \,. \] This means that the smaller \(\theta\) is, the larger the likelihood will be.
 So how small can \(\theta\) be?
 We can answer this intuitively: the domain \([0,\theta]\) has to just encompass all the observed data, i.e., \[ \hat{\theta}_{MLE} = X_{(n)} \,. \] If \(\theta\) were smaller, \(X_{(n)}\) would lie outside the domain.
 It is fine for \(\theta\) to be larger, since then all the data lie in the domain \([0,\theta]\)…but the larger \(\theta\) is, the smaller the likelihood.

-5.4.1 The MLE for the Domain Parameter of the Pareto Distribution
+5.4.1 The MLE for the Pareto Domain Parameter

 5.4.2 MLE Properties for Uniform Distribution Bounds